Annie Dillard: The Abundance (2017)

 The Abundance, a collection of essays curated by the author, was published in 2017.

 Teaching

 In 1975, Dillard moved to the Pacific Northwest and taught for four years at Fairhaven College and Western Washington University.
-In 1980, she began teaching in the English department of Wesleyan University in Middletown, Connecticut, where she remained until she retired Professor Emerita in 2002.
+In 1980, she began teaching in the English department of Wesleyan University in Middletown, Connecticut, where she remained until she retired as Professor Emerita in 2002.